nickcox/cd-extras/readme.md

 Functionality is tested and _should_ work on non-Windows operating systems.
 It's entirely likely you'll encounter some rough edges, though.
 In particular the best `$cde.MenuCompletion` setting may not be detected automatically; you might need to change it yourself.
-You'll also notice that cd-extras is quite permissive with respect to the casing of multi-segment paths so path shortening won't work in cases where multiple possible path abbreviations differ only by case.
-Please consider raising any issues you encounter.
+You'll also notice that cd-extras is quite permissive with respect to the casing of paths so path shortening won't work in cases where multiple possible path abbreviations differ only by case.

 # Get started